defenseunicorns/uds-common-workflows/documents/terraform/terraform-test.md

 # Terraform-Test

-The UDS Commown Workflow for Terraform has agreed to use [Terratest](https://terratest.gruntwork.io/).
+The UDS Common Workflow for Terraform has agreed to use [Terratest](https://terratest.gruntwork.io/).
 This testing framework does require the use of and limited knowledge of the [Go programming language](https://go.dev/).
 The experience needed is not extensive as there should be plenty of examples using Terratest in the Defense Unicorns Terraform repositories.

-For this GitHub Workflow to be utilized properly, a common structure and pattern has been implemented for ensuring this workflow can be reuseable for all related repositories.
-Testing is a mandatory feature of all UDS packages and these shared workflows are supplied to ease the use of future development that meets the defined standards of a UDS package.
+For this GitHub Workflow to be utilized properly, a common structure and pattern has been implemented to make these workflows reusable.
+The goal is to make it as easy as possible to deliver tested UDS packages.

-*Overal Objective:* Provide testing at the repository level.
+*Overall Objective:* Provide testing at the repository level.
 Testing should include a base case and additional tests will be added as needed for common behaviors relied upon downstream from the repository when deemed necessary upon request and review by the team.

 ## Workflow Arguments

 * test_retry:
   * required: false